Why Become an English Major at McNeese?

 As an English major, you also have the opportunity to study Spanish, French, Latin or ancient Greek language and literature.
 Alongside learning how to speak, read, write and understand a foreign language, you will become acquainted with a wide range of non-English texts and the diverse cultures and perspectives represented within them, and discover their impact on humanity’s collective cultural heritage.

 Degree Type: Bachelor of Arts (B.A.)

 Program Length: 4 years (120 credit hours)

 English Bachelor’s Degree Program Concentrations

-Explore the history of the English language and study English literature from medieval Britain to contemporary American classics with a concentration in comparative literature.Comparative Literature Curriculum
+Explore the history of the English language and study literature ranging from medieval British texts to contemporary American classics with a concentration in comparative literature.Comparative Literature Curriculum

 With a concentration in English education, you'll learn how to introduce junior high and high school students to classical literature and teach a variety of grammar and rhetorical skills.Education Grades 6-12 Curriculum